it-vecherka/jnoid/src/jnoid.coffee.md

 An altertative way will be that if a `subscriber`, and that's the only function we've yet discussed that will be written in application code, to return some special value, and if it does, we will also do the unsubscribe.
 By the way, we need to define these special value.
-Let's be simple.
+Let's be simple:

     Jnoid.more = "<more>"
     Jnoid.noMore = "<no more>"

-Let's also at once define a poller that asserts if we're given `Jnoid.noMore`.
-We could define it via K-combinator, but it would be even more code.
+Let's also at once define a poller that asserts if we're given `Jnoid.noMore`:

     tapUnsub = (reply, unsub)->
       unsub() if reply == Jnoid.noMore
       reply

+We could define it via K-combinator, but it would be even more code.

 Now finally: